Ordained Women Ministers Allowed At Christian Leaders Alliance

-God has raised Jesus to life, and we have all witnessed this fact.
+God has raised Jesus to life, and we have all witnessed this.
 Exalted to the right hand of God, he has received from the Father the promised Holy Spirit and has poured out what you now see and hear.
 Acts 2:32-33

 Peter’s message ended with a call to repent and be baptized.

 Christian Leaders Alliance recognizes that in these last days, ministry-trained men and women are called to be messengers.

-Point Two: Ordained Women Ministers Allowed Based On Roman 16
+Ordained Women Ministers Allowed Based On Romans 16

 The Apostle Paul mobilized educated women ministers.

 As the Apostle Paul raised another generation of Christian Leaders to spread Christianity beyond the first apostles, he included educated women ministers.

 How did he launch Christianity beyond himself?